Paid Solicitor and Fundraising Counsel

 Currently, 40 states plus the District of Columbia require Solicitors and Fundraiser Counsels to obtain a Fundraising License.
 Failure to register could result in penalties, fees and worst still loss of reputation.CONTACT US

-Our task is to keep your company in compliance with the states.
+Our task is to keep you in compliance with the states.

-A professional fundraiser must obtain permission from a state agency prior to engaging in any fundraising activity on behalf of a charity.
-Some states issue fundraising licenses, some a simple letter of acknowledgment, and some a certificate to confirm that said fundraiser has the state’s permission to provide their specific services to their client.
-Permission to continue their services must be renewed by the required dateline.
+A professional fundraiser must obtain permission from a state agency prior to engaging in any solicitation activity on behalf of a charity.
+Some states issue fundraising licenses, some a simple letter of acknowledgment, and some a certificate to confirm that the fundraiser has the state’s permission to provide their specific services to their client.
+Permission from state agencies must be renewed by the required deadlines.

 State requirements for professional fundraisers are quite complex.